-The ICP Vegetation smart-phone App can be used on iPhones and android phones.
-It allows instantaneous access in a phone-compatible format to the web-based recording form present on the ICP Vegetation web-page.
-As an alternative, records can be completed online at the ICP Vegetation web-page under "Record Injury."
-Both the online form and the App can be found at the following:
+The ICP Vegetation smart-phone App can be used on smart-phones (iPhones, Android and Windows).
+It allows instantaneous access in a phone-compatible format to the web-based recording form present on the ICP Vegetation website.
+As an alternative, records can be completed online at the ICP Vegetation website under "Record Injury."
+Both the online form and the App can be found at the following address: